3 Homeschool Phrases That DRIVE. ME. CRAAAAZY!

 There is no behind in homeschooling…except the one you’re sitting on! 😂

-The final phrase that I want to banish from every homeschooler’s vocabulary is “grade level.”
-I hate it for the same reasons I hate the other terms.
+The final term that I want to banish from every mom’s vocabulary is “grade level.”
+I hate it for the same reasons I hate the other homeschool phrases.
 It is based on comparison and it leads moms to fear that they are not doing enough.
 I don’t know of a single homeschooling mom who is not trying her best to educate her children…and that is enough.

 And the irony is that those who seem most tempted to give in to this fear do more to damage their children’s education because of that fear!
 It leads them to be controlling and overbearing, rather than allowing the learning process to be natural and fun… hence, memorable and effective.